Therapeutic Phlebotomy Services: Top Places in the United States

 Importance of Monitoring

-Monitoring hemoglobin and hematocrit levels is essential during testosterone therapy.
-Hemoglobin carries oxygen, while hematocrit indicates blood cell volume percentage.
-Concern arises if hematocrit levels exceed 52 percent.
+Monitoring hemoglobin and hematocrit levels is important during testosterone therapy.
+Hemoglobin is responsible for carrying oxygen.
+Hematocrit shows the percentage of blood cell volume.
+A problem can occur if hematocrit levels go over 52 percent.

 Adjusting Therapy

-Adjusting testosterone dosage or delivery form may help manage hematocrit levels.
-However, these changes may not always be sufficient.
+Adjusting how much testosterone you take or how you take it could help control your hematocrit levels.
+But, these changes might not always be enough.

 Therapeutic Phlebotomy: A Solution